0xumarkhatab/Simplified-Clarity-Mini-Course/Clarity-Introduction.md

 Yes ?
 Wow !

-So Let's move to next lesson.
+So Let's move to next lesson about [Getting Started with Clarity](./Getting-Started-With-Clarity.md)